RF-Gru/coffee_orders_simple_excel_db/README.md

 - Transform and clean raw transactional data
 - Use Excel functions to enrich datasets
 - Build a concise, interactive dashboard to deliver insights
-- Present information clearly for business decision-making
+- Present information for business decision-making

 ---